Carnagion/dissertation/diss/diss.typ

 Separations for SID routes are also influenced by the climb and relative bearing of the route, as well as congestion in downstream airspace sectors.
 The latter factor may require an increased separation upon take-off to space out traffic and prevent the overloading of en-route sectors and controllers @demaere-pruning-rules.

-// TODO: Mention successive vs complete separation from Beasley's paper It is thus clear from the above that separation requirements are asymmetric.
+// TODO: Check if successive vs complete separations from Beasley's and Geert's papers should be mentioned The minimum separation that must be maintained between two aircraft is thus the maximum of the separations due to their weight classes, speed groups, and SID routes.
-Furthermore, they do not necessarily obey the triangle inequality -- given three aircraft $i$, $j$, and $k$, the relation $delta_(i j) + delta_(j k) >= delta_(i k)$ does not necessarily hold.
-The landing (or take-off) time of one aircraft can thus be influenced not just by the immediately preceding aircraft, but by all preceding aircraft in the sequence @demaere-pruning-rules.
+The required separations between each ordered pair of distinct aircraft can thus be expressed as a separation matrix @demaere-pruning-rules.

 === Time Windows